Photo: Hannes Egler

 A small approach: route planning allows more flexibility

 The recruitment of employees depends more and more on so-called soft facts, i.e. decision-making criteria that are difficult to influence because they have to do with emotions and taste.
 Or with the respective life situation.
 How does someone behave who cannot or is not allowed to work 8 hours a day?
 How many of these people are not employed because of this?
 If you think about it, this group of potential employees is so large that it shouldn't be neglected.

 When we plan tours for our customers, we usually do so with the absolute focus on efficiency.
 But we can plan tours with TransIT and give the customer exactly how long the tour duration should be.
 The separated father, who only wants to work 6 hours a day every two weeks so that he can take his child to kindergarten or school and pick it up again, can only work 30 hours a week every two weeks.
 These parameters for calculating the operating times are easy to calculate for a route planning software.

-Our software ensures more flexibility in deployment planning.
+Our software provides more flexibility in deployment planning.